webpack/webpack-dev-middleware/README.md

 // The following middleware would not be invoked until the latest build is finished. app.use((req, res) => {
-  const webpackLocals = res.locals.webpack;
+  const { devMiddleware } = res.locals.webpack;
-  const fs = webpackLocals.outputFileSystem;
+  const outputFileSystem = devMiddleware.outputFileSystem;
-  const jsonWebpackStats = webpackLocals.stats.toJson();
+  const jsonWebpackStats = devMiddleware.stats.toJson();
   const { assetsByChunkName, outputPath } = jsonWebpackStats;

-  // then use `assetsByChunkName` for server-sider rendering
+  // Then use `assetsByChunkName` for server-side rendering
   // For example, if you have only one main chunk: res.send(`
 <html>